Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/pdf/net/annotations/setfreetextannotationformatting/_index.md

 ---
-title: Set Free Text Annotation Formatting
-linktitle: Set Free Text Annotation Formatting
+title: Set Free Text Annotation Formatting linktitle:Set Free Text Annotation Formatting
 second_title: Aspose.PDF for .NET API Reference
 description: This article provides a step-by-step guide on how to create a free text annotation and specify its contents using Aspose.PDF for .NET
 type: docs